angelopchery/WeatherApp/README.md

-This Project is Copyrighted by Gouri Nanda
+This project is Copyrighted by Angelo P Chery